Prajapati-Shivam1735/ElevateLabs_Internship/README.md

   - Handles input errors and division by zero
   - Loops until the user chooses to exit
 - Structured the code using functions for clarity and reusability.
-- (Optional) Captured a screenshot showing the calculator in use.

 🛠️ Tools Used
 - Python 3